SAP-samples/btp-create-api-integrations/02-LowCodeDevPortal/02-04-Integrate-portal-and-process.md

   9. Create an App Variable called **APIList** as a list of object with 2 properties
      ![Create app variable](img/SetPageVar.png)

-  10. Now we will modify the outputs of the Basic Card list on the Home page to store the list of API Products during the initial refresh
+  10. Modify the outputs of the Basic Card list on the Home page to store the list of API Products during the initial refresh
      ![Component Editor](img/ComponentEditor.png)

   11. Click **PROPERTIES** and add  a list of objects to output values with 2 properties as below (note the property key name for later)